Wariʼ language: Syntax

 Basic constituent order in Wariʼ is deemed to be VOS, although it is uncommon to have multiple expressed constituents.
 Often arguments to the verb are indicated by the agreement affixes which form the verbal inflectional clitics, where the subject affix precedes the one for the object.
 A third person object or subject can either be overtly marked or just referenced in the inflectional clitic, first and second person can only be marked by the clitic.
-The conventions followed for glosses are those used by Everett & Kern (1997).
-In the examples given, the tense and mood is realis past/present, glossed as rp/p.

 A verb can have up to four arguments, but it is uncommon to express more than one at a time.
 Instances of three or more arguments being expressed usually only come from elicited examples.